brineamelia/P1-WIL/README.md

 I added the colour purple to highlight external links to the user and make sure they stood out from the background.

+Images:
+There is a total of 6 images across the site.
+All these images have remained standard as not to distort the pixels.
+All images were compressed using tinyjpg.

+Typography:
+The fonts used for the site were sourced from Google Fonts and included; ‘Robot’ and ‘sans-serif’.